1935 Suvalkija farmers' strike: Government changes

 As a result of the unrest, a new government was formed on 6 September 1935.
 However, Prime Minister Juozas Tūbelis and most ministers remained the same, only Jonas Pranas Aleksa (Minister of Agriculture) and Steponas Rusteika (Minister of the Internal Affairs) resigned.
 In a press interview Tūbelis denied that government changes were caused by the strike.
-On 13 September 1935, police arrested Jonas Lapėnas, former director of Maistas and former chairman of the Nationalist Union, and accused him of corruption.
-He was sentenced to eights years in prison, but later acquitted.
+On 13 September 1935, police arrested Jonas Lapėnas, the former director of Maistas and former chairman of the Nationalist Union, and accused him of corruption.
+He was sentenced to eight years in prison, but later acquitted.

 The economic crisis and Germany's boycott of Lithuanian exports forced Lithuania to make concessions.
-Negotiations with Nazi Germany started in March 1936 and trade treaty was concluded on 5 August 1936.
-The exports to Germany rebounded, but Lithuania pardoned most of the defendants in the trial of Neumann and Sass and could not take more decisive actions to curb pro-Nazi propaganda in the Klaipėda Region.
+Negotiations with Nazi Germany started in March 1936 and a trade treaty was concluded on 5 August 1936.
+The exports to Germany rebounded, but Lithuania pardoned most of the defendants in the trial of Neumann and Sass and could not take more decisive actions to curb the pro-Nazi propaganda in the Klaipėda Region.

 The government made some moves to alleviate the economic hardship of the farmers.
 The land tax was reduced by 10% and eliminated for three years for new farmers.
 Repayment of loans to the government owned Land Bank were deferred until 1937.
 In some instances, foreclosures were delayed.